The Insulators of Andrew Gibson

 was disassembled, and when I put my insulators back on display, they were all integrated

-into their "correct" spots.
+into their "correct" spots in order by shape.
 But I still love this display.

 If you got here by accident and are wondering what insulators actually are, check out the